robinpokorny/moby/_posts/2015-01-03-boilerplate.markdown

 For now just keep in mind, that every box has some sort of display value.

 ###HTML Boilerplate
-There is some basic structure you should not spend too much time on that is always there.
-Lets handle this in a very quick walkthrough (code right, line-by-line comments left):
+There is some basic structure you don't need to spend too much time on that is always there.
+Let's handle this in a very quick walkthrough (code right, line-by-line comments left):

 <div class="m-switch">
   <input class="m-switch__input" id="dark" type="radio" name="theme" onchange="darkenEverything()">